MateuszGryska/smartcash/README.md

 **Works in progress.**
 I'm planning release first version by the end of July.

-Smartcash is SPA application, where you can manage your budget.
+Smartcash is a SPA application, where you can manage your budget.
 You can add wallets and categories and follow your incomes and expenses.

 ## Built With
 React JS <br />